 A final point linking to confidentiality and data protection has to do with what in online or offline ethnographic work we consider to be data or meta data.
 Collaboration rests upon constant reflexive practice, such as discussions and negotiations about the research, about the analysis and presentation of research.
 These become, often, part of the data or features in some form and shape in the analysis.
 As these may emerge spontaneously e.g., impromptu conversations or meetings or emails, it is best that they all take place on the same safer institutional media.

+Section summary

+Online CAE allows for continual reflection which can add richness to the research and to consider how changes to circumstances impacts on the research.

+Online CAE requires continuous engagement and open lines of communication as it is an ongoing process.

-Section summaryIt is important to develop rapport with your co-researcher[s] to get the most out of the method.
+It is important to develop rapport with your co-researcher[s] to get the most out of the method.

 When carrying out online CAE, it is important to consider the resources that you will need, including the time it will take to carry out the research and plan accordingly.

+It is important to delineate the bounds of confidentiality and have a clear sense that conversations are data rather than friendly discussions, which should remain confidential.

 Even though you are the research subject in a collaborative autoethnography, it is still important to consider ethics and apply for necessary ethical approval.